 With the advent of CBD coffee, a lot of them have begun switching their sales from medical based products to recreational drink mixes and concentrates.
 Many have expressed their goal to get in this market as pure hemp sales drop when cannabis laws are relaxed throughout the states.

 Coffee has been around since the ancient times and will continue to be around long after.
 With CBD now in the mix, many in the industries from business experts to the consumers believe that coffee is about to evolve and become something new on the market and in the stores.

 There is high hope that the industry will be profitable and benefit the purchasers as the Drug Enforcement Agency (DEA) has made no steps to regulate or present the sale or use of hemp-based CBD.
 This is good news as it will attract investors who will allow more scientific studies to be done and the real power of Cannabidiol can be ascertained.

-For now, the world drinks CBD coffee for health and enjoyment waiting for the rest of the world to catch on and science to show how great it the substance is.
+Recent murmurings in 2023 have discussed some new regulation proposals for CBD going forward.
+But for now, the world drinks CBD coffee for health and enjoyment waiting for the rest of the world to catch on and science to show how great it the substance is.